williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 20 August 2024
+* "*When we treat man as he is we make him worse than he is.
+When we treat him as if he already was what he potentially could be.
+We make him what he should be.*" - Goethe

 ## 14 August 2024
 * "*Birds born in a cage, think flying is a disease.*" - Alejandro Jodorowsky <br/><br/>